prometheus/docs/content/docs/introduction/codelab.md

 make build
 ```

-## Configuring Prometheus to Monitor Itself
+## Configuring Prometheus to monitor itself

 Prometheus collects metrics from monitored targets by scraping metrics HTTP
 endpoints on these targets.
 Since Prometheus also exposes data in the same